DamianEstey/EasyApp.ConsoleApp/README.md

 ## A MonoGame inspired console app library

-EasyApp.ConsoleApp is meant to make more interactive, frame-rate independent console app easier to make.
+EasyApp.ConsoleApp is meant to make more interactive, frame-rate independent console apps easier to make.
 It does this through the same syntactic structure that MonoGame (https://monogame.net/) also provides.

 ## An Example How-To: